-The card features an image of Wie in oversized Aviator shades and a pink Nike polo, as she displays her immaculate technical form.
+The card features an image of Wie in oversized Aviator shades and a pink Nike polo as she displays her pure technical form.

 The Nike Dri-Fit patch and blue autograph define this card.
-The cursive font on the card’s left side reads “1 of 1”, an indication of this card’s exclusivity.
+The cursive font on the card’s left side reads “1 of 1” indicating this card’s exclusivity.

-It’s literally a one-of-a-kind card that would be a valuable addition to any collector’s stash.
+It’s a one-of-a-kind card that would be a valuable addition to any collector’s stash.

-South African golfing legend Gary Player won nine Majors during his career, and his card’s position on this list is indicative of his legendary status.
+South African golfing legend Gary Player won nine Majors during his career, and his card’s position on this list indicates his legendary status.

 The 1971 Barratt & Co.
-Ltd. Famous Sportsmen RC #11 shows Player post-contact, with his feet balanced delicately and his iron flexed behind his head.
+Ltd. Famous Sportsmen RC #11 shows the player post-contact, with his feet balanced delicately and his iron flexed behind his head.

 The card’s dimensions are abnormal, with a skinnier width than traditional cards.
 The set was plagued by centering issues, making high-grade cards a rarity.